lcy-seso/LearningNotes/paper_notes/Generalization_of_Neural_Network/sources/On_Large-Batch_Training_for_Deep_Learning.md

   ![](images/warmup_experiments.png)

-  > the small batch method has ended its exploration phase and discovered a flat minimizer, the large batch method is then able to converge toward it, leading to good testing accuracy.
+  > the small batch method has ended its exploration phase and discovered a flat minimizer, the large batch method is then able to converge toward it, leading to a good testing accuracy.

 ## References